 Maintain a Healthy Diet: Focus on fresh fruits and vegetables, lean meats, and whole grains.
 Minimize things like salt, added sugars, and saturated fats, as they will cause your heart to work harder over time.

-Stay Active: It is recommended to get at least 150 minutes per week of moderate aerobic activity.
-Go for a run, take a walk, anything to get up and on your feet.
+Stay Active: It is recommended that you get at least 150 minutes per week of moderate aerobic activity.
+Go for a run, take a walk, or do anything to get up and on your feet.
 Any exercise is better than nothing, but try to push yourself a bit when you can for better results.

 Quit Smoking: Smoking tightens your arteries, causing your heart to work harder.
 It can also cause high blood pressure, which will increase your risk of stroke.